Zero Waste Alliance Ukraine

 How is the current COVID-19 pandemic impacting your work?

 As for the internal impacts – we haven’t seen each other for quite a long time.
-I believe that regular offline meetings are strengthening the organisation, so we hope to renew this practice soon.
+I believe that regular offline meetings are strengthening the organization, so we hope to renew this practice soon.

 As for our projects and campaigns – we have to communicate more about the safety of reusables over single-use, which is a challenge itself.
 Of course, there is also more waste, especially PPE (masks, gloves, etc.).
 But this is also a great opportunity for activists like us to communicate the urgency and create changes.
 And each of us has the power to do it, at least with our own wallet.